-Activists both in Pakistan and in Bangladesh thus rejected the idea of legal intervention.
-According to them the problem is social, not legal.
-A legal intervention is neither necessary nor desirable.
+Activists in both Pakistan and Bangladesh thus rejected the idea of legal intervention.
+According to them the problem is social, not legal and such an intervention is neither necessary nor desirable.

 What then could be the way forward, if any?
 Drawing on lessons from a campaign in another sphere, Summer attempted a response: